 - Branch - select Select All to include all filters or select a specific branch from the list.

 - Tests - select specific test or all tests.

 - Status - select a specific test run status.

 - Failure type - Failed runs are tagged with a reason.
 You can use this filter to display the runs that were tagged with one of the listed reasons.
 Selecting this filter will display failed tests only.

-- Browser - select the desired browsers that were used in the test run.
+- Browser - select the desired browsers that were used in the test run. (web only)

 The runs graph displays the duration (y-axis) across time (x-axis).
 Each bar represents a test run as following: